80396-B2/Inventory-Management-System/README.md

 # Inventory-Management-System
 This is an Inventory Management system  created using python 3.9 and its various modules & libraries.
-This system can be preferably used in a pharmaceutical store or a website of a pharmaceutical company(like medplus).
+This system can be preferably used in a **pharmaceutical store or a website of a pharmaceutical company(like Medplus)**.
 # Getting Started
 You need to have a python platform on your system.
 * Download all the files in your pc but make sure to keep all of them in the exact same folder else the code will not execute.